-Showdown featured on YouTube.
-Click on here
+Showdown features on YouTube.
+Click here

 Showdown is a fast-moving sport originally designed for people with a visual impairment, but you don´t have to be blind to play!
 Sometimes it is mistakenly referred to as table tennis for the blind because it is a table game.
 However, it does not have courts marked on the table; therefore points are scored by hitting the ball into a goal pocket.
 Sighted people and those with disabling conditions other than blindness fin d this game challenging.

 Joe Lewis, a totally blind Canadian, had an idea in 1977 to create a game or sport which could be played recreationally and/or competitively without sighted assistance.

 Patrick York, a Canadian athlete who is also totally blind, collaborated with Lewis on refinements to the rules and equipment.
 Patrick York was also the major influence in creating the table design.
 After years of working together the first table and the game of Showdown was played in 1980.